 7) Isolated hormone deficiencies: Growth hormone (GH) or gonadotropin deficiency (Kallmann syndrome: defective gonadotropin-releasing hormone synthesis [causing hypogonadotropic hypogonadism] associated with hyposmia).
 Isolated deficiency of adrenocorticotropic hormone (ACTH), thyroid-stimulating hormone (TSH), or prolactin is very rare.

-In general, the acquired loss of pituitary function follows the sequence: GH, luteinizing hormone (LH)/follicle-stimulating hormone (FSH), TSH, ACTH, and prolactin.
+In general, the acquired loss of pituitary function follows the sequence of GH, luteinizing hormone (LH)/follicle-stimulating hormone (FSH), TSH, ACTH, and prolactin.

 Clinical Features and Natural HistoryTop

 In patients with pituitary apoplexy (sudden hemorrhage into the pituitary gland), the presentation depends on the severity of hemorrhage and may include sudden-onset headache, nausea, vomiting, and confusion, which result from elevated intracranial pressure; visual disturbances resulting from compression of the optic chiasm and oculomotor nerves; and paralysis of extraocular muscles caused by a hemorrhage to the cavernous sinus.
 The most serious signs and symptoms of acute hypopituitarism are due to ACTH deficiency, which can result in life-threatening hypotension (refractory shock) and severe neurologic signs and symptoms in the case of a subarachnoid or intraventricular hemorrhage.
 On the other hand, hemorrhagic apoplexy of a pituitary adenoma may result in spontaneous healing and subsequent resolution of symptoms of hormone hypersecretion.

 Acute ACTH deficiency may occur when the pituitary gland is damaged in the course of pituitary apoplexy, stroke, head trauma, or neurosurgical procedures.
 It is a life-threatening condition (adrenal crisis: see Acute Adrenal Insufficiency).
 Chronic ACTH deficiency (see Secondary Adrenal Insufficiency) may become symptomatic and potentially lead to adrenal crisis after a sudden increase in the glucocorticoid requirements, especially in the setting of acute stress or infection.

 Signs and symptoms of posttraumatic hypopituitarism usually develop gradually, becoming clinically overt within ~1 year after the event.
 In ~30% of patients severe head trauma may also cause damage to the hypothalamic supraoptic nucleus or the posterior pituitary lobe, resulting in antidiuretic hormone deficiency and the development of central diabetes insipidus.